-Typically, studies on continuous variables perform the treatment of these variables as a sum of more elemental discreet variables.
-We have to take into account that, in general, the change of continuous variables is not readily compatible with the idea of change by random mutations.
+Typically, studies perform the treatment of continuous variables as a sum of more elemental and discreet ones.
+In general, the change of continuous variables is not readily compatible with variations by random mutations.

 Intelligence can be like a sum of relational functions such as above/below, larger/smaller, general/specific.
-Although the appearance of a new function could be due to random causes, the improvement or greater precision of an existing function could turn out to be a little incomprehensible.
+Although the appearance of a new relationship could be due to accidental causes, the improvement or greater precision in reasoning could turn out to be a little incomprehensible.

 4.c.4.
 Cognitive ability test

 There are two big problems when measuring intellectual abilities.
 The first comes from the fact that the display of these brain functions depends on the time of the day.

 Tiredness, moods, and other various factors can significantly affect their expression from one day to the next or between the beginning and end of the same day.